e-Spirit/fcecom-frontend-extension/README.md

 ## Legal Notices

-The Connect for Commerce Frontend API module is a product of [Crownpeak Technology GmbH](https://www.crownpeak.com), Dortmund, Germany.
-The Connect for Commerce Frontend API module is subject to the [Apache-2.0 license](https://github.com/e-Spirit/connect-for-commerce-module/blob/master/LICENSE).
+The Connect for Commerce Frontend Extension is a product of [Crownpeak Technology GmbH](https://www.crownpeak.com), Dortmund, Germany.
+The Connect for Commerce Frontend Extension is subject to the Apache-2.0 license.

+Details regarding any third-party software products in use but not created by Crownpeak Technology GmbH, as well as the third-party licenses and, if applicable, update information can be found in the file THIRD-PARTY.txt.

 ## Disclaimer